Funds

 The main advantages are:

-• The wide spread of investments in a fund lowers the risk of investing in the stock market, as you are less affected by one or two companies doing badly than you would be if you held shares in just a handful of companies.
+• Investing via a fund spreads the investments therefore reducing the risk of investing in the stock market, as you are less affected by one or two companies underperforming than you would be if you held shares in just a handful of companies.

 • You can use funds to access riskier investment areas where buying individual shares is difficult, for example, in emerging markets.